 When the roof surface has less of a slope, water drainage tends to be slow so the potential of water intrusion increases since there is a greater potential for water to backup under the roofing material.

-First off lets get some terminology out of the way.
+First off lets get an understanding of the terminology that is used.

 When referring to roofs, should we use the term “Pitch” or “Slope”?

-Both these terms work interchangeably and can mean the same thing however since we are referencing the code related to roofs, the code uses the term “Slope”.
+Both these terms work interchangeably and basically mean the same thing however since we are referencing the code related to roofs, the code uses the term “Slope”.

 You will see these examples as we go through explaining the topic of roof slopes as referenced in the code.